tensorflow/tfjs-examples/electron/README.md

    ```

 2. Specify the words you want to search for in the text field labeled
    "What to search for? ..."
-There can be one or more search words.
+You can use one or more search words.
-   If there are multiple search words, they should be separated with
+   If there are multiple search words, they should be separated by
    commas.

 3. Click one of the "Search in files" and "Search in folders" buttons